California during World War II: Hollywood

 Hollywood's motion-picture industry continued to make movies during the war.
 In addition to entertainment films, Hollywood made training films and films to raise morale.
 The 1942 film The Arm Behind the Army showed how important home support of the war was.

 Bob Hope volunteered with the United Service Organizations (USO) and entertained troops during World War II and for decades later (1941 to 1991).
 Hope brought many Hollywood stars with him on his USO tours.
-Overlapping with this was his movie career, spanning 1934 to 1972, and his USO tours, which he conducted from 1941 to 1991.